AdobeDocs/support-resources.en/help/data-sheets/unified-holiday-readiness.md

   - id: ff2b9b37-92e0-45fc-b853-379d44c08c89
     internal-label: Audience segmentation
 ---
-# Adobe CXO Solutions Unified Holiday Readiness Guide
+# Adobe CX Solutions Unified Holiday Readiness Guide

-The Adobe CXO Solutions Unified Holiday Readiness Guide helps you prepare for the holiday season by focusing on proactive planning rather than reactive problem-solving.
+The Adobe CX Solutions Unified Holiday Readiness Guide helps you prepare for the holiday season by focusing on proactive planning rather than reactive problem-solving.
 It provides practical steps to ensure your instances are ready, minimizing potential issues before they arise.
 The Adobe team brings technical expertise, a wide range of capabilities, and proven methods to deliver the right level of support and guidance—both technical and strategic—so your business is well-prepared.

-To ensure your Adobe Customer Experience Orchestration solutions are resilient, secure, and ready for peak holiday traffic, follow these best practices:
+To ensure your Adobe Customer Experience solutions are resilient, secure, and ready for peak holiday traffic, follow these best practices:

 * Plan for increased traffic.
 * Avoid major changes during peak windows; schedule updates before or after the holiday season.